pixieprix/pixieprix.github.io/index.md

 #### Others:

+- [Vaccine Distribution](https://project-vaccine-distribution.streamlit.app/): Our project page documenting the design and implementation of a database for vaccine distribution.

 - [Job-search](https://github.com/pixieprix/job_search): A mini web-app that visualises scraped data pertaining to job advertisements found on indeed.com.
 Built with Selenium and BeautifulSoup (webscraper), Sqlite (Database), FastAPI (Backend), Streamlit (Frontend UI), and Docker.

 ## Miscellaneous